MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/getting-started.md

     From left to right:

 - Eye Icon - Makes the animation for the entire layer visible.
-It can be turned on or off
+You can turn it on or off.
 - Image Preview - It displays the layer's **base** image.
 - Layer Name, which is Slime in the image above.
 - Dropdown button - The collapse button.
 It folds in the layer row with its animation, so it can take minimal space.